Russell T. McCutcheon: Biography

 He has been noted for a controversy concerning methodology in the field of religious studies.
-This controversy centred on a rather polemical exchange between McCutcheon and Robert A. Orsi, who held a teaching position at Harvard University and Harvard Divinity School, with Orsi referring to McCutcheon's book, The Discipline of Religion, as "chilling".
+This controversy centered on a rather polemical exchange between McCutcheon and Robert A. Orsi, who held a teaching position at Harvard University and Harvard Divinity School, with Orsi referring to McCutcheon's book, The Discipline of Religion, as "chilling".
 Orsi also made the comment, "the assumption appears to be that the scholar of religion by virtue of his or her normative epistemology, theoretical acuity, and political knowingness, has the authority and the right to make the lives of others the objects of his or her scrutiny.
 He or she theorizes them."
 McCutcheon responded with a paper included in the Journal of the American Academy of Religion entitled, "It's a Lie.
 There's No Truth in It!
 It's a Sin!
 On the Limits of the Humanistic Study of Religion and the Costs of Saving Others from Themselves".